Gymnopus dryophilus: Description

 The cap is 2–6 cm in diameter, convex, and reddish-brown to ochre (fading to tan with dryness); they become more irregular in shape with age.
 The gills, which are only thinly attached to the stem (detaching with age), are whitish and crowded.
 The spore powder is white; the buff spores do not react in Melzer's reagent.
 The bald stem ranges from 2-8 cm long by 3–6 mm 3–6 mm in diameter, sometimes thicker at the base.
 The taste is palatable.

 Microscopically the spores are 6×3 μm in size and slightly tear-shaped, there are lobed club-shaped cystidia (15–50 μm × 2–6 μm), and the hyphae on the cap cuticle can also have lobes.
 It is contended that G. dryophilus in fact consists of a complex of different species and that several new species (including G. brunneolus, G. earleae and G. subsulphureus) should be split off from it.
 However these species are not generally recognized at present.

 The species may carry the parasite Syzygospora mycetophila, which causes pale growths on the mushroom surface.

 Similar species

 Outside of its genus, it may resemble Marasmius strictipes.
 Additionally, Rhodocollybia butyracea has a pinkish spore deposit, and some of the spores turn reddish-brown in Melzer's reagent.

-Distribution and habitat
+Distribution and ecology

 This fungus is very common in Northern Hemisphere temperate woodlands (so much so that it is sometimes considered a "weed" mushroom).
 It fruits from April to December and is often seen when there are few other fungi in evidence.
 Although the Greek epithet dryophilus means "lover of oak trees", it is also found with other broad-leaved trees and with conifers.

 Grows in arcs and fairy rings in oak and pine woods, or as clusters on wood chip mulch from May to October.

+Adults of the pleasing fungus beetle Tritoma humeralis have been recorded from this mushroom, but it does not seem to be a regular food source for them.